When taking vocal training online or off, vibrato and breathing are key areas you’ll need to work on to achieve the sound you want.

 But, if you are really interested in becoming a vocalist, take care of singing basics first.

-Years ago, I started my email newsletter to help take you in new directions with your singing skills & abilities.
+Years ago, I found a tried and true singing solution to help steer you to new directions with your singing skills & abilities.

 So, go to the review page below to see what it’s all about – you’ll be happy you did!